mmw/react-password-strength/README.md

 # React Password Strength
-A password strength indicator field using [zxcvbn](https://github.com/dropbox/zxcvbn) to calculate a password strength score.
+A password strength indicator field using [zxcvbn](https://github.com/dropbox/zxcvbn) to calculate a password strength score. _NOTE: zxcvbn is a large library it's recommended to load react-password-strength with [react-proxy](https://github.com/gaearon/react-proxy) or a similar tool to manage bundle size._

 ## Install in your project